antononcube/RakuForPrediction-book/Articles/Simple-guide-via-LLM-template_woven.md

-# 12 steps guide template
+# 12 steps to quit Python

 ## Introduction